Table of Contents

 Don’t let your current circumstances trick you into thinking you’re stuck in an impossible situation.
 You’re not!
 You can take steps, however small, to improve your finances and recover from any damage done so far.

-To help you, I’ve put together this list of 15 financial goals everyone should have to get back on track in 2021.
+To help you, I’ve put together this list of 15 financial goals everyone should have to make real progress in 2023.

 1. Rebuild (or start) your emergency fund

-If you experienced a job loss, pay decrease, or cut in hours, you may have had to dip in to your emergency fund to tie you over.
+If you’ve experienced a job loss, pay decrease, or cut in hours, you may have had to dip in to your emergency fund to tie you over.

 That’s what an emergency fund is for!